yaoyuhan/kp84/README.md

 - Run [Source Extractor](https://www.astromatic.net/software/sextractor) to identify point sources. <br>
 `sex science.fits -c default.sex -PARAMETERS_NAME daofind.param -FILTER_NAME default.conv -CHECKIMAGE_TYPE BACKGROUND -CHECKIMAGE_NAME science.background.fits -CATALOG_NAME science.cat -MAG_ZEROPOINT 0.0`</br>
 All default files are in the `/defualt` directory.
-- Run forced photometry using `PythonPhot`
+- Run forced photometry using [PythonPhot](https://github.com/djones1040/PythonPhot/blob/master/PythonPhot/aper.py)<br>
+The default aperture size is 10 pixels.
+This can be changed by setting `--aper_size`

 Some notes:
 - If transients, turn on `--doSubtraction --subtractionSource ps1`, then `SExtractor` will also run on `science.sub.fits`.
 - If there are enough objects to solve for zero point, turn on `doZP`<br>
 This can be hard sometimes due to the limited field of view (4x4 arcmin)
+- If too faint, then turn on `--doStack --nimages 5`
+- If do not turn on `--doSaveImages`, then the `science.fits` file will be deleted after photometric reduction.